pypa/cibuildwheel/docs/deliver-to-pypi.md

         path: dist/*.tar.gz
 ```

-You'll want to download the artifacts in a final job that only runs on release
+Then, you need to publish the artifacts that the previous jobs have built.
+This final job should run only on release or tag, depending on your preference.
+It gathers the artifacts from the sdist and wheel jobs and uploads them to PyPI.

-or tag (depending on your preference):
+This requires a [PyPI upload token](https://pypi.org/manage/account/token/), stored in your [GitHub repo's secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-a-repository) as `pypi_password`.

 ```yaml
   upload_all: